leonardo-ra/PI/Setup/README.md

  1) The arm moves to a top-view position, the camera takes a snapshot and sends it to the computer.

- 2)  The script processes the photo using *Yolo* (You Only Look Once), finds the location of the transceiver, sends the coordenates back to the arm.
+ 2)  The script processes the photo using *Yolo* (You Only Look Once), finds the location of the transceiver, sends the coordinates back to the arm.

- 3)  The arm moves to the apropriate location, and proceeds acording to the teaching Pendant instructions.
+ 3)  The arm moves to the appropriate location, and proceeds according to the teaching Pendant instructions.

  4)  The arm goes to a front-facing view of the TestBox, the camera takes a snapshot and sends it to the computer (points (2) and (3) repeat).

- 5)  The arm inserts the transceiver and their respective fiber optic cable in a previously detected port - sent by point (4).
+ 5)  The arm inserts the transceiver and their respective fibre optic cable in a previously detected port - sent by point (4).

  6)  The system repeats this from (1) to (5) until all the ports on the TextBox are filled by transceivers.

- 7)  Once all the transceivers are inserted in the TestBox, as well as their respective optical fibers, a test begins.
-This test is run independently on the TestBox, and its status can be seen in the TestBox Controll window.
+ 7)  Once all the transceivers are inserted in the TestBox, as well as their respective optical fibres, a test begins.
+This test is run independently on the TestBox, and its status can be seen in the TestBox Control window.

 ***NOTE:*** Since this test is being run in parallel to the program/teaching Pendant, it will keep running even if the those are halted.
-This is an important aspect to keep in mind when shutting down/reseting the system.
+This is an important aspect to keep in mind when shutting down/resetting the system.

  8) Whilst the test is running in the background, the process keeps searching for more transceivers - going back to Point (1).

  9) If a test is complete, the TestBox sends a signal and the arm proceeds to point (4) to remove all the transceivers and their cables - the teaching Pendant has a different set of instructions for this phase.
-The arm then releases the transceiver in a specific zone, acording to its respective test result (OK or Not OK).
+The arm then releases the transceiver in a specific zone, according to its respective test result (OK or Not OK).

  10) Afterwards, if all the transceivers are removed, the system loops back to point (1).